Atelier User Guide

 |---|---|

-| Logs | Live container output |
+| Logs | Build log and live container output (two sub-tabs, with download buttons) |

-| Resources | CPU and memory usage |
+| Resources | CPU and memory usage per pod, resource limits, storage and disk usage |

 | Security | Vulnerability scans and code review |